codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/create-composition.md

 %}

 Once you are ready click the small "rocket" button to launch your composition.
-This will create create a temporary test environment in your Codefresh account that you can use to inspect your application.
+This will create a temporary test environment in your Codefresh account that you can use to inspect your application.